 The Food We Eat

 My journey to eating real food is a constant process.
 I was really lucky in that I had a good foundation growing up with an amazing mother, who made home-cooked meals almost every night and packed us healthy lunches for school.
 When I was old enough to make my own choices and I picked fast food over her delicious home cooked meals, I hope I didn't disappoint her too greatly.
-Unfortunately, I do still like the taste of unhealthy junk like french fries and king cake (probably because they are specifically engineered to be irresistable), but I try to have that as an occasional treat in moderation and I've found healthier alternatives to processed goods.
+I do love to enjoy french fries and king cake (probably because they are specifically engineered to be irresistable), but I try to have that as an occasional treat in moderation.
 Since my recent diagnosis of a very early form of celiac disease, sticking to a gluten free diet has become a major part of my lifestyle, and honestly it's no longer optional.

 I first started thinking critically about the food we eat after watching the documentary, Food, Inc. I think that movie opened my eyes to how corrupt our food system is and how our food is supplied and owned by corporations.
 It was concerning to me, because I felt that our food should come from farms where local farmers tend to their land and care about how their products are planted, grown, and harvested.
 My grandfather, "Dee" had a garden and I can remember the way the cucumbers from his garden tasted like no other cucumber I had ever had.
 My grandfather, "Papaw" owned cows, chickens, and grew blueberries and peas.
 We had fresh eggs and berries for breakfast and the food was amazing.
 Every time we visited them as kids I couldn't get enough food and I would eat my weight in fresh corn and butter beans.
 I will never forget how that food tasted.
 It was better than any french fry.

 When my mom got sick with brain cancerin 2010, I googled diets that might be able to help her fight cancer and I learned of the ketogenic diet.
 It works by starving cancer cells of their food, glucose (sugar).
 If you don't eat sugar or carbohydrates, your body has to run on ketones instead of glucose.
 This is also a fast way to lose weight, apparently.
-Chad and I used this diet for a month when we were working on our "beach bodies."
 It's not a sustainable diet by any means, and we quickly moved on, but it introduced us to the low-carb and eventually the paleo lifestyle which has helped us rethink about food in the long-run.
-We don't 100% subscribe to the paleo diet any longer, since I feel that variety in our diets is best and I don't want to follow any one diet.
-We also learned about 30% of the population has a genetic component that causes cholesterol to rise due to the saturated fat in a paleo diet.
+I don't 100% subscribe to the paleo diet any longer, since I feel that variety in our diets is best and I don't want to follow any one diet.
+I also learned about 30% of the population has a genetic component that causes cholesterol to rise due to the saturated fat in a paleo diet.

 Unfortunately, I don't think any diet could have cured my mother of the horrible cancer she had.
 I like to think it would have prolonged her life, but GBM is a monstrous disease and it was too much to overcome.
 Losing her before her time and before I was ready to let her go made me rethink some aspects of my life to remove harmful substances like BPA, phtlalates, sulfites, etc..
 This extends beyond food.
 I try to use organic, natural products wherever possible including my lotions, soap, makeup, and cleaning products.
 I drink Scout and cellar wines exclusively due to their clean-crafted nature and low residual sugar.
 Ask me for help picking our your next bottle because I'm now an independent consultant!